jpero/basecampjs/README.markdown

     });

-## Why?

-I finally found some time to explore Adobe AIR and thought ...
-"Hey, why don't I write an AIR app for Basecamp."
-The first step was to write this API wrapper/adapter so that I could easily communicate with Basecamp.

-## Roadmap

-If I continue to find time (and have a Basecamp account to play with) this API will surely evolve as I begin to use the different parts while building the AIR app.
-Beware that as it stands right now this API wrapper is mostly untested.

-I'm particularly anxious to add the file uploading for messages and comments.

 ## Documentation

-First place to look is the actual [Basecamp API documentation](http://developer.37signals.com/basecamp/index.shtml).
+First place to look is the actual [Basecamp API documentation](http://developer.37signals.com/basecamp/).
 Currently this API follows their [Ruby wrapper](http://developer.37signals.com/basecamp/basecamp.rb) very closely.
 Other than that ... its all code for now. :)

 ## License